ALBA-Synchrotron/apg/recipe.Build_shortcuts.md

 [one build the standard way](recipe.Build_package.md) and pay attention to any errors, including those from lintian and piuparts

 ## Use Lintian Overrides

-Lintian-overrides are a mean to **avoid false possitives** from lintian.
-Not a way of  neglecting to fix a lintian error.
+**Lintian-overrides are a mean to avoid false possitives from lintian.
+Not a way of  neglecting to fix a lintian error.**

-That said, sometimes the problem is upstream and as a packager you cannot do much but to report the problem upstream and add a lintian override.
+That said, sometimes the problem is upstream and as a packager you cannot do much but to report the problem upstream and [add a lintian override](https://lintian.debian.org/manual/section-2.4.html).

-In such case, please document the override and inform the upstream in order to have it fixed.
+In such case, please **document the override with a comment in the same override file**, justifying why you could not fix it and inform the upstream in order to have it fixed.